I am a mixed-media artist specializing in relief prints, zine-making, and cut paper collage.

 My latest series, Opposition-Defiant-Disorder, is an artistic response to a tumultuous era marked by political extremism and the resurgence of atavistic nationalisms as a force throughout the world.

 This new body of work is part of a larger project dedicated to the democratic production and distribution of art.
 Traditional gallery spaces are a jumping-off point for a variety of grassroots media shown and distributed in public spaces.
-Images taken from my original collages and woodcuts are repurposed and recirculated in the form of posters, t-shirts (wearable, reproducible art), and zines.

 Inspired by Cold War-era ad campaigns, my collage art uses cultural detritus of the fading “American Century” to critique contemporary consumer culture, the ongoing wars in the Middle East, and the rise of the U.S. surveillance state.